 Features

-The nablet XAVC XDCAM plug-in allows you to link, play, and edit XAVC, XAVC-H, XDCAM HD, IMX and DVCAM MXF clips recorded on the XDCAM Station(XDCAM Professional Media Station), SxS and XQD memory cards, Professional Discs, or stored on hard disks, inside supported Avid NLE products.
+The plug-in allows you to link, play, and edit XAVC and XAVC-H, XDCAM HD, IMX and DVCAM MXF clips recorded on the XDCAM Station (XDCAM Professional Media Station), SxS and XQD memory cards, Professional Discs, or stored on hard disks, inside supported Avid NLE products.
 The nablet XAVC XDCAM Plug-in also supports proxy editing workflows from certain media.
-Furthermore, this plug-in allows exporting of XAVC Long GOP and XAVC Intra MXFfiles in HD and 4K format as well as XDCAM HD files
+Furthermore this plug-in allows to export XAVC Long GOP and XAVC Intra MXF files in HD, UHD and 4K format as well as XDCAM HD files

 The nablet XDCAM-EX Plug-in allows you to link, play and edit XDCAM EX MPEG-2 or DV content recorded on SxS memory cards or stored on hard disks, inside the supported Avid NLE products.

 The nablet XAVC XDCAM Plug-in is the successor of the former Sony PDZK-MA2 plug-in.
-The installation of the nablet plug-in guarantees a seamless transition in your XAVC XDCAM editing workflow after the plug-in had been uninstalled.
+The installation of the nablet plug-in guarantees a seamless transition* in your XAVC XDCAM editing workflow after the Sony plug-in had been uninstalled.

-Note that clips in an editing project which have previously been linked by the legacy Sony plug-in will show the same plug-in name in the bins clip info although the nablet plug-in now handles them.
+*Note that clips in an editing project which have previously been linked by the legacy Sony plug-in will show same plug-in name in the bins clip info although the nablet plug-in now handles them.
 This is because the initial information is stored persistently in the AAF file during linking.

 Supported Avid Products

-- Avid Media Composer v8.6 or later
+• Avid Media Composer v8.6 to latest releases

 Supported Operating Systems